-Dec December 31, 2023
+Dec ember 31, 2024 December 31, 2023

-Accounts receivable \$ 114,678 81,632
+Accounts receivable \$ 109,849 114,678

-Less: loss allowance (4,305) (4,310)
+Less: loss allowance (3,947) (4,305)

-\$ 110,373 77,322
+\$ 105,902 110,373

-The Group applies the simplified approach to provide for its expected credit losses, i.e. the use of lifetime expected loss provision for all receivables on December 31, 2023 and 2022.
+The Group applies the simplified approach to provide for its expected credit losses, i.e. the use of lifetime expected loss provision for all receivables on December 31, 2024 and 2023.
 To measure the expected credit losses, accounts receivable has been grouped based on shared credit risk characteristics and the days past due, as well as incorporated forward-looking information, including macroeconomics and relevant industry information.

-The Group's analyses on the expected credit loss of its accounts receivable from the operating segment of its furniture (bedding and kitchen cabinets included) manufacturing and sales, as of December 31, 2023 and 2022 were as follows:
+The Group's analyses on the expected credit loss of its accounts receivable from the operating segment of its furniture (bedding and kitchen cabinets included) manufacturing and sales, as of December 31, 2024 and 2023 were as follows: